Clinical Program - PGY-IV

 Chief Residents are selected from the PGY-IV group.
 The Chief Resident works at UBHC under the supervision of the Medical Director of Adult Acute Services and is responsible for the administration and training of all residents at the Center.
 The training goals of the chief residency include allowing the resident to consolidate his/her identity as clinician, teacher and administrator.

-Each PGY-IV resident continues to treat selected outpatients in individual and group settings, and to attend the required core fourth-year seminars and individual supervision.
+Each PGY-IV resident continues to treat selected outpatients in an individual and group setting, and attend the required core fourth-year seminars and individual supervision.
 PGY-IV residents generally do not take call.